-Integration of spiritual beliefs for the single Christian can be a great asset for the counselor working to reduce internet pornography use.
-One of the important tenets of Christianity is the need for close social ties and strong relational supports (John 13:34; Hebrews 10:25).
-These aspects of the Christian belief also echo much of the research on loneliness.
-Yoder et al. (2005) is the seminal and only study that attempts to link pornography use as enabling loneliness.
-From the other perspective, Butler et al. (2017) concluded that there is a causal link between loneliness and pornography use.
+Integration of spiritual beliefs for the single Christian can be a great asset for the counselor working to reduce internet pornography use (Thomas, 2013).
+One of these tenets of Christianity that can be utilized is the need for strong social ties and relational support(Grubbs & Perry, 2017).
+Yoder et al. (2005) echoes this benefit of being socially connected.
+This study is the seminal and only study that attempts to link pornography use with an increase in loneliness. rom the other perspective, Butler et al. (2017) concluded that there is a causal link between loneliness and pornography use.
 They argue that the pleasure and soothing cycle of pornography use can be a coping skill to alleviate the negative thoughts and emotions stemming from the lack of attachment found in lonely individuals.
 Thus, having a close, secure relationship to turn to in times of distress is important and could be of great benefit for eliminating the behavioral cycle of pornography use.
 In order to begin to develop an intervention plan for Christian singles, the specific needs of this population must be addressed.

 Needs of Christian Singles

-As previously discussed, the Christian single who regularly uses pornography carries with them a large amount of moral incongruence.
+As previously discussed, the Christian single who regularly uses pornography may carry with them a large amount of moral incongruence.
 Their faith is clear that this type of behavior is wrong, yet they continue to use.
 The perpetuation of this behavior leaves the individual with a feeling of perceived addiction to internet pornography.
-Since there are no DSM-V diagnostic criteria for this unwanted behavior, it can be difficult to diagnose and treat these individuals.
+Since there are no DSM-5iagnostic criteria for this unwanted behavior, it can be difficult to diagnose and treat these individuals.
 Perceived addiction has become a popular method of describing and quantifying the desire to eliminate the use of pornography (Grubbs & Perry, 2017).
 However, simply looking at this perceived addiction as a clinical and diagnostic issue is to ignore several important aspects of this problem.
 It is argued that the clinician must be able address each need that a Christian single client has in dealing with internet pornography use.
-These needs include (a) the creation of a safe environment from which to discuss a difficult and potentially shame inducing subject, (b) the integration of their spiritual beliefs into counseling to bring peace from the moral incongruence, (c) and the understanding of the lack of intimate relationships and a process of increasing these social ties.
+Pulling from the literature, there are three needs that will be focused on in this treatment plan.
+These needs include (a) the creation of a safe environment from which to discuss a difficult and potentially shame inducing subject (Minarcik, 2017), (b) the integration of their spiritual beliefs into counseling to bring peace from the moral incongruence (Grubbs & Perry, 2017), (c) and the understanding of the lack of intimate relationships and a process of increasing these social ties (Butler et al., 2018).

 A Safe Environment